Welcome to the 23rd

 Anniversary.

-and Canadian guests, led by the Yee Fung Toy Society
+Canadian guests, led by the Yee Fung Toy Society of

 that day.

-words - "Welcome, welcome", as we walk along the
+- "Welcome, welcome", as we walk along the streets

-streets toward their school ground to attend the
+toward their school ground to attend the Ancestor

 memorable pictures capturing the "Real Moment" that